vsix8625/vsix8625/README.md

 ## About Me
-I started coding in 2023 and quickly discovered my passion for it.
+I started coding in Dec 2023 and quickly discovered my passion for it.
 Although I'm not currently working as a developer, I enjoy building projects in my spare time.
 My focus areas include C programming, development tools, systems programming, and learning about game engine development.